ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The protocol should ensure the “What You See Is What You Sign” property, i.e. the message content can not be changed during the signature process.
 The user needs to confirm the transaction details he is about to sign on the offline signer based on the transaction verification guidance presented for each blockchain.
 Any inconsistency with the transaction initiated on the watch-only wallet will alert the user on the potential malicious transaction.

-The decoded transaction on the offline signer should be presented in a human-readable format, but in case of undecodable transaction (e.g. with smart contracts unknown to the device), the offline signer should warn the user and display the raw data.
+The decoded transaction on the offline signer should be presented in a human-readable format, but in case of transaction impossible to decode (e.g. with smart contracts unknown to the device), the offline signer should warn the user and display the raw data.

 ---